mcrco/obsidian/Math101C/Chapter 11/Geometric Applications of Dot Products and Cross Products.md

+Finally, you can choose to include a fundingUrl in your plugin manifest.
+Users will be shown a link in-app to donate to you.
+You can put your Buy Me A Coffee links or Ko-fi here.

 # Dot Product

 The dot product or scalar product is the index wise multiplication of two vectors, denoted by the syntax below